When you’re looking at a personal trainer job description in the UK, it’s sometimes hard to tell what’s important from what – quite frankly – isn’t.

 What you can see below then, is an example of what you might expect to find in the real jobs market, when you’re on the hunt for gym instructing jobs.

 Personal Trainer Job Description Example: The Roles of a Personal Trainer!

 The Ultimate Fitness Instructor Job Description: How to Read it

-For the most part, we’ve removed any unnecessary jargon, or anything that would cause a beginner unnecessary confusion, from our fitness instructor job description.
+For the most part, we’ve removed any unnecessary jargon or anything that would cause a beginner unnecessary confusion, from our personal trainer job description example.

 What is left are the bare bones of what you need to know: or in other words, the core of every fitness trainer job description that you are likely to read.

 Below, we’ll further highlight the main roles of a personal trainer that are covered in job descriptions, so when it comes to searching for a role you'll know exactly what the job involves.

 #1 - Working on the Gym Floor